dc4eu/educational-pilot/README.md

 ## Repository Structure

 This repository is organised into several key sections:
+- **[Scenarios](./scenarios/README.md)**: A scenario within DC4EU, details the elements each piloting agent must provide to characterise, execute, and monitor user journeys in alignment with governance, technical, and reporting requirements.

+- **[eIDAS Roles](./docs/eIDAS-roles.md)**: Outlines the key roles within the European digital identity framework under eIDAS, detailing their definitions, functions, types of attestations issued, regulatory references, and compliance requirements.

 - **[Governance in Education and Professional Qualifications](./governances)**: Understanding existing governnace(s)

 - **[Authorisation Model](./eaa-based-authorisation-model/)**: Defines a structured framework for managing authorisations, accreditation, and recognition within educational, professional, and quality assurance domains.